Available Edge and Collibra Cloud site connections

-To collect metadata from a data source and add it into Collibra via Edge, Edge needs to be able to communicate with the data source.
-This is managed via an Edge connection.
-Once an Edge connection is established, the connection can be used by some of the Collibra capabilities to, for example, register the metadata or collect sample data.
+To collect metadata from a data source and add it into Collibra via an Edge or Collibra Cloud site, Edge or Collibra Cloud need to be able to communicate with the data source.
+This is managed via a connection.
+Once a connection is established, it can be used by some of the Collibra capabilities to, for example, register the metadata or collect sample data.

 Example